 Installation Of Door Opener | 1 Installer | 1 Installer |

-Installation Of Fire Place | 1 Installer | 1 Installer |
+Installation of fireplace | 1 Installer | 1 Installer |

 Table 3‑13 Normalized hours of labor for Valparaiso demonstration homes

-Framing component | Total labor Man hours(hours) | |
+Framing component | Total labour Man hours(hours) | |

-House of steel | House of wood | |
+House of Steel | House of wood | |

 Floors | 60.74 | 63.66 |